paulsp01/E-commerce-website/README.md

  E-Commerce Website project is a full-stack web application that enables users to browse, search, and purchase products online.
 It includes user authentication, product management, a shopping cart, and a secure checkout process.

-Frontend: Built with React.js, using Context API with Reducers for efficient state management.
+Frontend: Built with React.js, using  Redux for efficient state management.
 Backend: Developed with Node.js and MongoDB .
 Features: Order tracking, payment integration, and an admin dashboard for managing products and users and orders.
 Best Practices: Implements authentication, security measures, testing, and CI/CD for smooth deployment.